 With their depth and their ability to have contributions to come from numerous players on any given night, the defending champions are showing that they aren't going anywhere.

-Cleveland has been getting an All-NBA type performance from Donovan Mitchell, as expected, but the big story this season has been the undeniable maturation of Evan Mobley.
+Cleveland has been getting an All-NBA type performance from Donovan Mitchell, who is currently nursing an ankle sprain, but the big story this season has been the undeniable maturation of Evan Mobley.
 The USC product is averaging a career-high 18.8 points per game through increased usage and a nifty new arsenal of moves.
 Mobley is creating more offense off the dribble than at any other point in his career, and it's consistently leading to high percentage baskets for the Cavs early in the season.

-The Nuggets spent most of the first half of the season outside the final playoff spot in the Western Conference, but they've done a complete 180 lately.
+The Nuggets spent most of the first half of the season outside the final playoff spot in the Western Conference, but they've done a complete 180 in the second half.
 Much of this is due to the power of Nikola Jokic, who is averaging a career-highs 31.5 points per game.
+Now his future is in question with the shakeup in Denver's front office of whether he remains with the Nuggets or will his career take a turn with another team?

-The three-time MVP has already posted 26 triple-doubles and has the Nuggets looking the like the contenders that we are used to seeing from prior season despite offseason defections and nagging injuries to Aaron Gordon that have cost him significant time.
+That question will answer itself with time but as of now, the three-time MVP has already posted 31 triple-doubles and has the Nuggets looking the like the contenders that we are used to seeing from prior season despite offseason defections and nagging injuries to Aaron Gordon that have cost him significant time.

 Popular NBA futures odds